 Hence the situation in New Mexico.
 Without substantial evidence supporting its decision (remember the Public Consulting Group (PCG) audit in this case actually found no credible allegations of fraud), the State of New Mexico accused 15 companies of fraud, suspended all their reimbursements, and put most of the companies out of business.

 And an apology too little too late.

-Posted on February 9, 2016, in Access to Care, Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Rights, Audits, Behavioral health, Credible Allegations of Fraud, Due process, Extrapolations, Fraud, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, New Mexico, North Carolina, PCG, Public Consulting Group, Public Consulting Group, RAC, RAC Audits and tagged Attorney general, Behavioral health, Behavioral Health Care Providers, Credible Allegations of Fraud, Due process, Health care provider, Medicaid, Medicaid Audits, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, New Mexico, New Mexico Behavioral Health Providers, North Carolina, PCG, Public Consulting Group, Suspension of Medicaid Payments.
+Posted on February 9, 2016, in Access to Care, Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Rights, Behavioral health, Credible Allegations of Fraud, Due process, Extrapolations, Fraud, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, Mental Health, Mental Health Problems, Mental Illness, New Mexico, North Carolina, Public Consulting Group, RAC, RAC Audits and tagged Attorney general, Behavioral health, Behavioral Health Care Providers, Credible Allegations of Fraud, Due process, Health care provider, Medicaid, Medicaid Audits, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, New Mexico, New Mexico Behavioral Health Providers, North Carolina, PCG, Public Consulting Group, Suspension of Medicaid Payments.
 Bookmark the permalink.
 2 Comments.